bl4de/ctf/ASIS_CTF_2015/Biglie_Forensic_100_writeup.md

 ```

-Last one contains the flag:
+Last one contains the flag as an ASCII graphic:

 ![Flag]
 (https://github.com/bl4de/ctf/blob/master/ASIS_CTF_2015/Biglie_Forensic100/biglie-flag.png)

+After completing all lines in one file, we can read the flag:

 *ASIS{e29a3ef6f1d71d04c5f107eb3c64bbbb}*